 Chris Harrington, Creative Director of garden design practice Harrington Porter, shares his expert advice when it comes to working with natural light.
-He explains that in urban areas especially, due to the built-up surroundings, the sun is a key driver for any small garden.
-Some plots may only get a glimpse of sunlight during the day, or an hour or two in the evening.
+He explains that the sun should be a key consideration – especially in small plots with built-up surroundings.
+Some courtyards may only get a glimpse of sunlight during the day, or an hour or two in the evening.

 So, if you like sitting in the sun, then make sure your seating is positioned to make the most of it.
-In this example above, the outdoor sofa catches a lovely dose of evening light, before the sun sets behind the house.
+In this space, a built-in bench does exactly that – catching a dose of evening light before the sun sets behind the house.
 On the other hand, if you prefer sitting in the shade, then position your seating to match.

-For contemporary gardens, Chris advises against using curves.
+This included the addition of garden fence ideas, which cut into the plot in straight lines, adding a feeling of space and making it more practical as well as stylish.
+And on that note, for contemporary gardens, Chris advises against using curves.
 Straight lines can always be softened with planting to create a more welcoming vibe.